lenra-io/docs/src/markdown/features/routes.md

 Routes are defined in the app manifest under the `lenraRoutes` property.
 The `lenraRoutes` property is an array of objects, where each object represents a route.
 Each route object has two properties:

 - `path` - Defines the URL path that corresponds to the route.
-- `widget` - Defines the view that is associated with the route.
+- `view` - Defines the view that is associated with the route.

 ## Manifest example